 Why Employers Need a Return to Work Program

-Employees are every company’s most valuable asset, which is why safeguarding their safety and having a successful Return to Work program is essential.
+Employees are every company’s most valuable asset, which is why safeguarding their safety and having a comprehensive Return to Work program is essential.
 The loss of a single worker can lead to costly productivity issues and decreased morale, especially following an on-the-job accident.
-According to the U.S. Bureau of Labor Statistics, there were approximately 2.8 million nonfatal workplace injuries and illnesses reported in 2017, many of which resulted in significant time away from work.
+What’s more, according to the U.S. Bureau of Labor Statistics, there were approximately 2.6 million nonfatal workplace injuries and illnesses reported in 2021, many of which resulted in significant time away from work.

-While an employers’ first priority is to make sure injured workers receive proper medical attention, it’s also important to aid their recovery and offer them a smooth path back to their regular job duties.
-That’s where a comprehensive and compassionate Return to Work program can make a difference.
+So while an employer’s first priority is to make sure injured workers receive proper medical attention, it’s also important to aid their recovery and offer them a smooth path back to their regular job duties.
+That’s where an exhaustive yet empathic Return to Work program can make a world of a difference.